ory/docs/docs/hydra/5min-tutorial.md

     up --build
 ```

-The above command starts the containers using MySQL instead of PostgreSQL and
+This command makes Docker Compose start up a database server and a basic base
-activates tracing capabilities.
-If you need more details on this, please examine
+ORY Hydra server that uses this database.
+If you need more details on this,
-the `scripts/5-min-tutorial.sh` and `docker-compose*.yml` files.
+please examine the `scripts/5-min-tutorial.sh` and `docker-compose*.yml` files.

 You may also extend the command above to enable distributed tracing.
 The tracing
 UI is exposed at [http://127.0.0.1:16686/search](127.0.0.1:16686/search):